gul-cpp/gul14/README.md

         git clone ssh://git@stash.desy.de:7999/gul/libgul.git
         cd libgul

 Use meson to configure the build you want to have.
-Build directory names can be what you want.
+Build directory name can be what you want.
 If you use directories starting with 'build' they will be ignored by git.
 Examples:

         meson build
         meson -D tests=false build_without_tests